cloudflare/workers-docs/build-an-application/index.md

 # Build an Application

 Welcome to Cloudflare Workers!
-This tutorial series will bring you from no experience with Workers, to writing and deploying a full application to Cloudflare's edge network.
+This tutorial series will bring you from no experience with Workers, to writing and deploying a full application to Cloudflare.

 Cloudflare Workers is a platform for building and deploying serverless applications to a global cloud network.
 If you’re interested in how the platform works, check out the [Reference]() section of the documentation!